simplocms/docs/docs/core/helpers.md

 )
 ```

-### Google Analytics

-Google Analytics is one of the most favourite and used global analytic tools for websites.
-SIMPLO CMS offers for developers `GAHelper`
-class with helpful methods in working with Google Analytics data.
-The `GAHelper` class has only instance methods and every object of this class represents
-one connection to the account of Google Analytics using access token.

-**`GAHelper::__construct(array $token, $profileId)`**

-The `GAHelper` constructor accepts two mandatory parameters:
-- `$token` - array value with access token to the Google Analytics account
-- `$profileId` - value with profile id of the Google Analytics account

-**`GAHelper::getData($from, $to, $metrics[, array $options = []])`**

-The `getData` method returns `Google_Service_Analytics_GaData` object with fetch data or null, when during fetching data process will throw
-exception.
-There are three mandatory parameters:
-- `$from` - from which datetime you want to fetch Google Analytics data
-- `$to` - to which datetime you want to fetch Google Analytics data
-- `$metrics` - a comma-separated list of Google Analytics metrics, ex: 'ga:sessions,ga:pageviews'

-You can also use optional `$options` parameter for setting another Google Analytics possible options, ex: 'ga:browser,ga:city'.

-> TODO - write some example

-**`GAHelper::hasErrors()`**

-The `hasErrors` method returns `true` value, when during fetching process it happened some problem.

-> TODO - write some example

-**`GAHelper::getErrors()`**

-The `getErrors` method returns `Collection` with errors, what happened during fetching process.
-If the `Collection` is empty, then
-everything was successful.

-> TODO - write some example

 ### URL

 SIMPO CMS also offers for developers helper in working with url addresses - `UrlHelper` class.

 **`UrlHelper::normalizeUri(string $uri): string`**

-The `normalizeUri` method returns only url address without query string or ending `/` character.
+The `normalizeUri` method returns only an url address without query string or ending `/` character.
 The `$uri` parameter is mandatory and
-represents given url address for normalizing process.
-Normalized url address is good for matching with another normalized url addresses.
+represents a given url address for a normalizing process.
+A normalized url address is good for matching with another normalized url addresses.

 Return example:
 ```php